yoko-vicky/ice-cream-truck/README.md

-# The Ice Cream Truck built with Ruby on Rails
+# The Ice Cream Truck Rest API built with Ruby on Rails

 ## About the Project